hphelion/documentation/migration-details.md

 ---
 layout: default
-title: "HP Cloud Services: Assisted Transition from Version 12.12 to 13.5"
+title: "HP Helion Public Cloud Services: Assisted Transition from Version 12.12 to 13.5"
 permalink: /migration-details/
+product: public-cloud

 ---
-# HP Cloud Services version 12.12 to 13.5 assisted transition
+# HP Helion Public Cloud Services version 12.12 to 13.5 assisted transition

-This page provides with the key details you need to perform an assisted transition--using the HP Cloud support team--from version 12.12 to 13.5 of the HP Cloud software services.
+This page provides with the key details you need to perform an assisted transition--using the HP Helion Public Cloud support team--from version 12.12 to 13.5 of the HP Helion Public Cloud software services.
 If you plan on performing the migration yourself without support services, surf over to the [transition overview](/migration-overview) page for details.

 This page covers the following topics and tasks: